lekankeshaws/terraform-env/README.md

 for_each works best with local but if you are creating a module it is best practice to use variable block to create your for_each.

-To output all the attribute in a particular list of resources you would need to iterate for example: value = [for id in aws_subnet.public_subnet: id.id] where id can be any given variable.
+To output all the attribute in a particular list of resources you would need to iterate for example: value = [for id in aws_subnet.public_subnet: id.id] / [for subnet in aws_subnet.public_subnet : subnet.id] where id can be any given variable.

 You can also out all attribute in a particular list of resouces using value = values(aws_iam_user.example)[*].arn.